 The 4th Annual Black History Month Breakfast will feature a meaningful and engaging conversation with local community leaders whose stories and service have helped shape West Hartford.
-This year’s program is especially significant as it highlights leaders commemorated on the “MLK39 Racial Equity Mural” at the Noah Webster Library, a powerful symbol of the community’s ongoing commitment to equity, inclusion, and progress.
+This year’s program will explore the history that informs our present, highlighting the MLK39 Racial Equity Mural at the Noah Webster Library along with the Town’s Juneteenth and Caribbean Heritage Month celebrations, honoring the powerful role of history, arts, and culture in advancing equity and strengthening community connection.

 The conversation will be moderated by Chris Clarke, West Hartford Chamber Chairman of the Board and Chairman and Co-Founder of the Chamber’s Minority Business Network, who will guide a thoughtful dialogue honoring the past, celebrating the present, and looking ahead to the enduring influence of Black history and culture in our community.